-Other towns near the top of the list are also demographic student meccas, with #4 Provo, UT, #5 Blacksburg, VA, #7 Gainesville, FL, #13 Bloomington, IN, and #14 Carbondale, IL all using their mighty student populations to turn downtown neighborhoods into student villages.
-All these cities are alive with everything from affordable food cart grub to parades, pub crawls, and even that guy from your calc class in a bear costume.
+Other towns near the top of the list are also demographic student meccas, with #3 Blacksburg, VA, #10 Carbondale, IL, #17 Ames, IA, and #20 Bloomington, IN all using their mighty student populations to turn downtown neighborhoods into student villages.
+These cities are alive with everything from affordable food cart grub to parades, pub crawls, and even that guy from your calc class in a bear costume.

 The Full Package?
 It’s Your Personal Best Place

 College is what you make of it.
 So while some of the best college towns in America can offer up a smorgasbord of festivals and sports events on the cheap, you won’t enjoy them if you’re too busy sleeping in the library.
 Everyone’s experience is unique, and your interests should drive your decision, regardless of your budget.

 You could find yourself learning to sculpt ice or check out a great tailgating party on game day — or you could wind up longing for a care package full of Pop-Tarts and checking out the reservoirs of vending machines (just in case).
 If you’re a broke college student, you’ll probably discover you’re doing all those things.
 It’s just part of the experience.